 Food safety for pregnant women or those with a weakened immune system — The following additional recommendations apply to pregnant women and those who have a weakened immune system:

 Travelers' diarrhea prevention — Recommendations to prevent travelers' diarrhea are available separately.
-(See "Patient information: General travel advice (Beyond the Basics)".)
+(See "Patient education: General travel advice (Beyond the Basics)".)

 However, if you have one or more of the following signs or symptoms, you should be evaluated by a healthcare provider: